topicus-education-ops/boink/README.md

-# Boink
+# ApplicationScaler
-Boink is a simple Go client application that can handle stopping and starting Kubernetes `Deployments`.
+ApplicationScaler (Boink) is a simple Go client application that can handle stopping and starting Kubernetes `Deployments` and `StatefulSets`.
-It works by selecting `Deployments` based on labels.
+It works by selecting `Deployments` and `StatefulSets` based on labels.
 It can also remember the previous known replicas, unlike a standard `kubectl scale` command where you need to specify the replicas manually.

 This tool can be helpful when you have certain applications which needs to be stopped during certain period of time.
-Pair this tool with kubernetes `CronJob` to automatically stop or start a `Deployment`
+Pair this tool with kubernetes `CronJob` to automatically stop or start a `Deployment` or `StatefulSet`

 ## How to run the application